 Find out more about the members of TAC C by reading their biographies.

-Prof Stephen G O'Brien BSc (Hons) PhD MBChB FRCP MRCPath
+Professor Stephen G O'Brien BSc (Hons) PhD MBChB FRCP MRCPath

 Stephen is an academic clinician with an interest in leukaemia research.
 Following graduation and general medicine experience in Manchester he trained in haematology, completing a PhD in the molecular biology of leukaemia, at the Hammersmith Hospital in London.